 What Else to Consider

 A plugin is only as good as its developer.
-Poorly implemented plugins can slow down your page speed and all the negative effects that entails, from driving away visitors, to reducing your SERP.
+Poorly implemented plugins can slow down your page speed and all the negative effects that entail, from driving away visitors to reducing your SERP.
 They may also inadvertently introduce new vectors for attack.
 According to a whitepaper released by WPScan as much as 54% of known WordPress vulnerabilities come from plugins.